aiqc/AIQC/docs/tutorials.rst

   </br></br>
   <p class="intro">
-    Follow along with the tutorials below in order to get a feel for the different types of data and analytical workflows that AIQC supports.
+    Browse the tutorials below to get a feel for the different types of data and analytical workflows that AIQC supports.
 Adapt these workflows to your data sources in order to make your own predictive algorithms.
   </p>

   </p>